Ironclad-Project/Gloire/README.md

 Gloire should run fine on any x86 machine, be it UEFI or BIOS.
-For running it, one can burn your gloire image (uncompressing it first if downloaded) to a SATA or ATA drive.
-USB sticks for booting are not supported (for now, stay posted!).
+For running it, one can burn your gloire image (uncompressing it first if downloaded) to a SATA, IDE, or USB drive.

 ## Contributing